-Smoking isn't allowed in any enclosed workplace, public building or on public transport in the UK.
+Smoking isn't allowed in any enclosed workplace, public building or on public transport.

 A small number of exemptions apply.
 These include certain private dwellings, designated bedrooms in hotels or guest houses, designated rooms in care homes, hospices and prisons, offshore installations, designated rooms in certain research and testing facilities, specialist tobacconists and performers.